-Another way of determining the range factor is by developing hazard plots for well defined groups of failure data.
-In theory, the spread in values of time to failure could help determine the effects of different remedies; c.f.
-Figure 4-5 below.
+Another way of determining the range factor is by developing hazard plots for groups of failure data.
+In theory, the spread in values of time to failure (TTF) could help determine the effects of different remedies.
+Figure 13 is a hazard plot17, which shows the TTF for cold worked medium-diameter stainless steel piping.